 Programme Outcomes and Course Outcomes are designed to help the students achieve graduate attributes in tune with the vision, mission and goals of the College.
-They meet standards of academic excellence, research policies, extension activities, human values and ethics, livelihood generation and the current trends.
+They meet standards of academic excellence, research policies, extension activities, human values and ethics, livelihood generation and the job markets latest trends.
 They determine the strategies for teaching, learning and evaluation, monitoring the students with mentorship when they need some assistance.
 Graduate Attributes Competency, core skills, social and environment concerns, ethics, integrity and perpetual learning result after successful completion of the programmes.
 The graduates possess analytical, technical skills, sound subject knowledge, entrepreneurial development and enhanced employment potential.
-Formulation and Communication of
+Formulation and Communication of POs, PSOs and COs The CDC gives the key elements for the skeletal curriculum framework.
+BOS comprising of Subject Experts, Alumni, Industry experts and faculty design the curriculum.
+PSO designed by the concerned departments to suit the needs of their students.
+The CO are then framed to match the specific programme educational objectives after careful analysis according to Bloom's taxonomy.
+A wellbalanced student life and lifelong professional developments are framed in terms of purposeful and achievable course outcomes.
+The students are enlightened with the same through the college website.